 - 26 cloves of garlic - do NOT peel

-- 3 tbsp extra virgin olive oil
+- 3 tablespoons extra virgin olive oil

-- 2 tsp dried thyme leaves
+- 2 teaspoons dried thyme leaves

-- 1 tsp crushed red pepper flakes
+- 1 teaspoon crushed red pepper flakes

-- 1 tsp granulated sugar
+- 1 teaspoon granulated sugar

-- salt and pepper
+- salt and pepper to taste

-- Heat oven to 350 degrees.
+- Heat oven to 350 degrees F (176 degrees C).

 - Wash tomatoes and remove their stems.
-Cut each tomato in half and lay them cut side up on a large rimmed baking sheet.
+Cut each tomato in half and lay them cut side up on a rimmed baking sheet.
 Scatter the garlic cloves over and around the tomatoes (do NOT peel the garlic).